jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_key_close_brake_not_pressed
 *********************************************************************************

-The :ref:`truth table` for when the key is :red:`far` from the starter and the the brake is :red:`NOT pressed` is
+The :ref:`truth table` for when the key is :red:`far` from the starter and the brake is :red:`NOT pressed` is

 =============  ==============  =================  ================
-door           timer           start button       output
+key           brake           start button       output
 =============  ==============  =================  ================
 :red:`closed`  :red:`NOT set`  :green:`pushed`    :red:`OFF`
 :red:`closed`  :red:`NOT set`  :red:`NOT pushed`  :red:`OFF`